‘A nightmare’: Heartbroken family mourning death of Sharon man killed in crash with driver accused of speeding away from police

 Kevin, a recent graduate of Sharon High School, had been working as a DoorDash and Instacart driver while he took classes at a local college.

-Nicholas Snyder, 22, of Wrentham, was arraigned Monday afternoon in Stoughton District Court in connection with the fatal crash that claimed the Sharon man’s life, according to the Norfolk District Attorney’s Office.
+Nicholas Snyder, 22, of Wrentham, faced a judge in Stoughton District Court in connection with the fatal crash that claimed the Sharon man’s life, according to the Norfolk District Attorney’s Office.
 A judge ordered him held without bail.

 At the same time, a trooper assigned to a road detail in the area saw the suspect vehicle, a 2020 Nissan Altima, pass his location in the work zone at an extremely high rate of speed, according to state police.

-The Nissan almost struck a worker on the detail who had re-entered his truck just seconds earlier, state police said.
-The trooper then pulled out in an attempt to catch up to the Nissan.
+Snyder, who was behind the wheel of the Nissan, almost struck a worker on the detail who had re-entered his truck just seconds earlier, state police said.
+The trooper then pulled out in an attempt to catch up to Snyder.

 A pursuit was initiated but was terminated before the trooper reached the speeding vehicle, state police added.
-The Nissan then reportedly collided with the rear of a Subaru Forrester that was northbound at the intersection of Route 1 and Old Post Road in Sharon.
+Snyder then reportedly collided with the rear of a Subaru Forrester that was traveling northbound at the intersection of Route 1 and Old Post Road in Sharon.

-After striking the Subaru, state police say the Nissan crossed into the southbound lane, where it hit a Dodge Durango.
+After striking the Subaru, state police say Snyder’s Nissan crossed into the southbound lane, where it hit a Dodge Durango.

-The driver of the Subaru, identified as Kevin Earley, died as a result of the crash, the DA’s office said.
+The driver of the Subaru, identified as Kevin Earley, died as a result of the crash, the district attorney’s office said.

 “He was the best brother.
 He was always there for everyone,” said Julia Earley, Kevin’s younger sister.
 “He loved everyone he met.”